Completeness of the real numbers: Nested intervals theorem

 is a nested sequence of closed intervals in the rational numbers whose intersection is empty.
 (In the real numbers, the intersection of these intervals contains the number pi.)

 Nested intervals theorem shares the same logical status as Cauchy completeness in this spectrum of expressions of completeness.
 In other words, nested intervals theorem by itself is weaker than other forms of completeness, although taken together with Archimedean property, it is equivalent to the others.

 The open induction principle

-The open induction principle states that an open subset $S$ of the interval $[a,b]$ must be equal to the entire interval, if for any $r \in [a,b]$, we have that $[a,r) \subset S$ implies $[a,r] \subset S$.
+The open induction principle states that a non-empty open subset $S$ of the interval $[a,b]$ must be equal to the entire interval, if for any $r \in [a,b]$, we have that $[a,r) \subset S$ implies $[a,r] \subset S$.

 The open induction principle can be shown to be equivalent to Dedekind completeness for arbitrary ordered sets under the order topology, using proofs by contradiction.
 In weaker foundations such as in constructive analysis where the law of the excluded middle does not hold, the full form of the least upper bound property fails for the Dedekind reals, while the open induction property remains true in most models (following from Brouwer's bar theorem) and is strong enough to give short proofs of key theorems.